 Christine Shevchenko was born in Odessa, Ukraine where she was chosen to train in rhythmic gymnastics and ballet at an Olympic School.
-At the age of eight, she moved to the United States and trained for nine years at Pennsylvania Ballet's Rock School.
+At the age of eight, she moved to the United States and trained for nine years at Pennsylvania Ballet's Rock School, under the direction of Bo and Stephanie Spassoff.
+She has also studied with Olga Tozyiakova, Lev Assaulyak and Alexander Boitsov.
 Shevchenko danced the children's lead in Pennsylvania Ballet's The Nutcracker for three years, and was featured in the NBC special Degas and the Dance.
 In 2002 she was invited to perform with International Ballet Theatre Company's "Stars of Kirov, Bolshoi and Ukrainian Ballet" in Annapolis, Maryland.
 In 2003, Shevchenko became the youngest recipient of the Princess Grace Award.
-Other awards include the Bronze Medal in the USA International Ballet Competition in Jackson, Mississippi, 2005 Gold Medal and Title of Laureate at the Moscow International Ballet Competition, the George Zoritch of Ballet Russe Award for Talent Recognition and the 2010 Margaret Moore Dance Award.
+Other awards include the Bronze Medal in the USA International Ballet Competition in Jackson, Mississippi, 2005 Gold Medal and Title of Laureate at the Moscow International Ballet Competition, the George Zoritch of Ballet Russe Award for Talent Recognition, the 2010 Margaret Moore Dance Award and the 2015 Leonore Annenberg Arts Fellowship.
 She danced leading and soloist roles from Don Quixote, The Sleeping Beauty, The Nutcracker, Harlequinade, The Flames of Paris, Grand Pas Classique, Le Corsaire, Paquita, La Bayadère and Balanchine's Symphony in C. She also performed various contemporary pieces by many choreographers that included Caprice #1 specially choreographed by Benjamin Millepied for a competition.

-Her repertoire with the Company includes Polyhymnia in Apollo, a Shade in La Bayadère, a role in Birthday Offering, Milkmaid in The Bright Stream, the Fairy Summer in Frederick Ashton's Cinderella, Lead Mazurka/Czardas in Coppélia, a flower girl in Don Quixote, Lead Can-Can Dancer in Gaîté Parisienne, Nanine in Lady of the Camellias, one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, Fairy of Joy in The Sleeping Beauty, the pas de trois and the Italian Princess in Swan Lake, Ceres in Sylvia and roles in Company B, Duets, Piano Concerto #1, Seven Sonatas and Thirteen Diversions.
-She created roles in Everything Doesn't Happen at Once and Private Light.
+Her repertoire with the Company includes Polyhymnia in Apollo, a Shade in La Bayadère, a role in Birthday Offering, Milkmaid in The Bright Stream, the Fairy Summer in Frederick Ashton's Cinderella, Lead Mazurka/Czardas in Coppélia, an Odalisque in Le Corsaire, a flower girl in Don Quixote, Lead Can-Can Dancer in Gaîté Parisienne, Moyna in Giselle, Lead Persian Lady in Le Corsaire, the Partisan Woman in The Green Table, Nanine in Lady of the Camellias, one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, a Harlot in Romeo and Juliet, Lilac Fairy, Diamond Fairy and the Fairy Violente (Temperament) in The Sleeping Beauty, the pas de trois and the Italian Princess in Swan Lake, Diana and Ceres in Sylvia, Mademoiselle Marianne Chartreuse in Whipped Cream and roles in Bach Partita, The Brahms-Haydn Variations, Company B, Duets, Her Notes, Piano Concerto #1, Raymonda Divertissements, Seven Sonatas, Sinfonietta, Symphonic Variations and Thirteen Diversions.
+She created roles in AfterEffect, Everything Doesn't Happen at Once and Private Light.